ablanco1950/BrainTumorsSegmentation_yolo26/README.md

 With 200 epochs.

-In each epoch, the best and latest models are stored in the directory
+In each epoch, the best and latest models are stored in the directory:

 runs/segment/entrenamientos_yolo26/segmentacion_custom/weights